 Secret meetings are held to find a solution to the anomalous situation and to demand greater participation of the Americans in the government.

-In Querétaro, Miguel Domínguez, Josefa Ortiz, Epigmenio González Flores, Ignacio Allende, Juan Aldama, Pedro Antonio Septién, and Miguel Hidalgo are holding meetings for the purpose of setting up a Board of Governors, made up of "aldermen, lawyers, churchmen and other classes" appointed by the town councils, to govern in place of the viceroy.
+In Querétaro, Miguel Domínguez, Josefa Ortiz, Epigmenio González Flores, Ignacio Allende, Juan Aldama, Pedro Antonio Septién, and Miguel Hidalgo are holding meetings to set up a Board of Governors, made up of "aldermen, lawyers, churchmen and other classes" appointed by the town councils, to govern in place of the viceroy.

 In the parish of Dolores, Miguel Hidalgo calls to arms.